kasper-piskorski/docs/pages/overview/quickstart_tutorial.md

 $pharaoh id "Alexander" isa person;
 ```

-> **Test Yourself: Predicates**
-> When querying for an id, value or resource you can use predicates as well as direct values.
-For example, `has epithet contains "Great"`.
-See if you can write a query for everyone with a title containing "King".
-The answer is at the bottom of the page.
+{% include tip.html content="**Test Yourself** <br /> When querying for an id, value or resource you can use predicates as well as direct values.
+For example, has epithet contains 'Great'.
+See if you can write a query for everyone with a title containing 'King'.
+The answer is at the bottom of the page." %}

 ## Relations as Role Players